-&lt;sup>17 Non availability of thermo stable vaccines however makes the vaccination relatively complex.
+15 Non availability of thermo stable vaccines however makes the vaccination relatively complex.
 Maintaining the quality of vaccines in the cold chain is difficult considering the rural conditions of West Bengal where power supply in many places is absent or if in place frequent rationing is common.
-Additionally, the size of doses available is not favorable when limited number of birds are at stake.
+Additionally, the size of doses available are not favorable when limited number of birds are at stake.
 In short, available vaccines are typically meant for large scale poultry farming.